 He became rector’s warden to seven rectors at St George’s over many years and he got along well with all of them.
 He was generous to his many friends and to many charities during his lifetime and his burning desire was to see the congregation at St George’s grow.

 The second recipient of the Henry Baldwin Fellowship is Rev’d Victor Shaw who grew up on the mission field in Papua New Guinea and also studied at Moore College.
 Victor and his wife, Claire, are particularly interested in bringing adults to faith and encouraging them in study of the Bible and to recognise and use their gifts to serve God, his church and his world.
+Victor has a passion for looking at the intersection between the Christian faith and contemporary culture.
 It has also been exciting to see Victor grow in a leadership role following our rector, John’s, accident in 2015 when he suffered a punctured lung and several broken bones and needed some months to recuperate.

 The third recipient of the Henry Baldwin Fellowship is Rev’d Tristan Dallas.
 Tristan grew up in country NSW and then Sydney.
 He studied Classics and French at the University of Sydney and Theology at Moore College.
 Tristan is married Anthea, a GP and they have two young girls.
 Tristan and Anthea love teaching people how to read the Bible for themselves and in study groups so that others can encounter God and grow as his children.
 Tristan is responsible for Kids ministry and music at St George’s.